 When facing a tax dispute with the Canada Revenue Agency (CRA), the idea of taking the matter to the Tax Court of Canada might seem daunting.
 However, for smaller disputes, the Tax Court offers an informal procedure that is simpler, faster, and more cost-effective than regular proceedings.
-But is it worth filing?
-Here’s what you need to know.

 - Cost-Effective: There is no filing fee in the informal procedure.